Monte Carlo Diagonalization for Hubbard Model: Introduction

 The Hubbard model~\cite{hubbard-hamiltonian} is the simplest model to capture the behavior and properties emerging from strongly correlated electron materials.
 The competition between the kinetic energy and the Coulomb repulsion results in a variety of interesting phases.
 It is often used to study cuprates because, combined with the right numerical method, it is possible to observe the different phases seen in cuprates (Mott, pseudogap, superconductivity, antiferromagnetism, and Fermi liquid).

 There are many numerical methods developed to attempt to solve strongly correlated electron models~\cite{Qin_Schafer_Andergassen_Corboz_Gull_2022, LeBlanc2015,Schaefer2021}.
-Many quantum impurity solvers have been developed with different approaches.
+Many quantum cluster methods and quantum impurity solvers have been developed with different approaches.
 Exact Diagonalization (ED)~\cite{Caffarel:1994,dagotto} is exact but limited to finite baths, continuous-time quantum Monte Carlo (CTQMC)~\cite{RMP_CTQMC,Haule2007} works at finite temperature and allows for infinite baths but is limited by the sign problem and requires ill-defined analytical continuation.
-Variational Monte Carlo (VMC)~\cite{VMC2008,Charlebois2020,Rosenberg2022} has polynomial scaling (instead of exponential) but is limited to a biased ansatz.
+Variational Monte Carlo (VMC)~\cite{PhysRev.138.A442,PhysRevB.71.241103,VMC2008,Charlebois2020,Rosenberg2022} has polynomial scaling (instead of exponential) but is limited to a biased ansatz.
 There is also the density matrix renormalization group (DMRG)~\cite{PhysRevLett.69.2863} and its extensions, diagrammatic Monte Carlo (DiagMC)~\cite{VANHOUCKE201095}, to name a few.

 In order to reach the thermodynamic limit to study spontaneous symmetry breaking and to explore the phase diagram of cuprates, it is often necessary to embed these impurity solvers to reproduce infinite lattices.
 Many embedding techniques exist, such as Cluster Perturbation Theory (CPT)~\cite{gros_cluster_1993, senechal_spectral_2000,Senechal2002}, Cluster Dynamical Mean-Field Theory (CDMFT)~\cite{cdmft-lichtenstein,cdmft-kotliar}, Dynamical Cluster Approximation (DCA)~\cite{maier_quantum_2005-3}, TRILEX~\cite{PhysRevB.92.115109}, and D$\Gamma$A~\cite{PhysRevB.75.045118}, for example.
-All of these methods use different approximations.

 VMC is particularly impressive because it can capture the physics of Fermi arcs on 64-site clusters using only a few million samples of the Fock space~\cite{Rosenberg2022}.
 What if, instead, we do not use an ansatz and only keep these states in order to diagonalize the resulting Hamiltonian matrix?
 In this article, we explore this hypothesis.
 We introduce \textit{Monte Carlo diagonalization}, which is a simple optimization of the ED solver.
 This method consists of building a basis of the most important Fock states, using Monte Carlo sampling, and then diagonalizing the resulting Hamiltonian matrix in this truncated basis.